varuuuun/llm-code-style-reviewer/README.md

 6. Sends content to LLM provider for structured review\

-7. Prints warnings in workflow logs
+7. Displays feedback as comments in PR

 ------------------------------------------------------------------------